Sabroxy (Oroxylum indicum Extract)

 Frequently Asked Questions

-Is Sabroxy safe long term?
+Is Sabroxy safe to take long term?

 Who should avoid Sabroxy?